A note on the cycle of curves in a product of pairs: Logarithmic maps to a product

 \begin{theorem} There is equality of Chow homology classes on the space $\mathsf P(X\times Y)$:

 \end{theorem}

 \begin{proof} We first inspect the vertical map $\psi$, which, on each factor forgets the data of the map and stabilizes if necessary.
-We claim that this map is flat with reduced fibers.
-In order to see this, we first note that the morphism is a toroidal morphism of toroidal embeddings.
-This is established in~\cite[Proposition~3.2]{AW}.
-We can therefore use the polyhedral criteria for equidimensionality~\cite[Lemma~4.1]{AK00} and reducedness~\cite[Lemma~5.2]{AK00}.
-These are satisfied by construction.
+By construction the map is flat with reduced fibers.

 The flatness of $\psi$ leads to the main conclusions necessary for the proof.
-The flatness and reducedness implies that the two squares on the right are Cartesian in the categories of fine and saturated logarithmic stacks, as well as in ordinary stacks.
+As already noted, the flatness and reducedness of $\psi$ implies that the two squares on the right are Cartesian in the categories of fine and saturated logarithmic stacks, as well as in ordinary stacks.
 The morphisms $\varphi$ and $\phi$ each give relative obstruction theories and these are compatible, and the proof of compatibility is identical to~\cite[Proposition~6]{Beh97}.
 As noted above, the morphism $\psi$ is a flat morphism by construction, and therefore $g$ is the flat base change of $\Delta$.
 In turn, $\Delta$ is the diagonal morphism on a smooth Deligne--Mumford stack, and is therefore a local complete intersection morphism.
 Since the property of being local complete intersection is stable under flat base change, we see $g$ is also a local complete intersection morphism.
 The obstruction theories given by $\Delta$ and $g$ are therefore compatible~\cite[\href{https://stacks.math.columbia.edu/tag/069I}{Tag 069I}]{stacks-project}.

+Next, note that we have observed that both $\phi$ and $\varphi$ are equipped with perfect obstruction theories.
+They are compatible by an identical argument as used in~\cite[Proposition~8]{Beh97}.